 Game of Thrones and TV consumption

 In this article, Questia Group focuses on TV series.
-Our research was conducted through an online survey on our platform http://questia.ro covering 490 respondents.
+Our research was conducted through an online survey on our platform http://questia.ro covering 490 respondents, with a plus or minus 4% margin of error.
 The survey was active between 10 and 13 July 2017.
 Our key findings are presented below.

 In Romania, television is available to almost everyone (97% of the population), smart TV sets are becoming more common, the internet is one of the fastest-growing mediums; and average broadband speeds in Romania are the fourth-highest in the world.
 According to Statista, in 2015 the average time spent watching television in Romania was the longest – 327 minutes, nearly five and a half hours, daily.
 Serbians, Hungarians, and Portuguese spent similarly long hours, viewing their favorite TV programs, with viewing times ranging around five hours.
 At the opposite pole, Switzerland, Sweden and Luxembourg spent the least time watching TV among the European markets.

 The shift to viewing content online has left some channels and researchers with a bit of a problem regarding the measurement of a show’s success.
 Until now this process was measured by the live audience it drew on TV, but now people are watching across four different screens: TV, PC, mobile and tablet.
 Media companies are scrambling to gather statistics that assess a program’s real value.